Sweden taking Turkey 'seriously' on Nato demands

 Finland is also "working together with Türkiye to organise further meetings at expert level," its foreign ministry said.

 They spoke after Turkish foreign minister Mevlüt Çavuşoglu warned one day earlier the Turkish parliament wouldn't ratify the Nordic Nato bids if they didn't play ball.
-"No concrete steps have been taken up to today," by Helsinki and Stockholm to satisfy Ankara, he said.
+"No concrete steps have been taken up to today," by Stockholm or Helsinki to satisfy Ankara, he declared.

 Finland and Sweden are joining the Western alliance to protect themselves from Russia, in a tectonic shift in European security in reaction to the Ukraine war.

-Some 24 out of 30 Nato members have already ratified the move in the fastest-moving accession process in its history, showing the overwhelming support for Nordic enlargement.
+Some 24 out of 30 Nato members have already ratified the move in the fastest-paced accession process in its history, showing the overwhelming support for Nordic enlargement.

 But Turkey first wants Sweden to extradite 73 Kurdish separatist suspects and for Finland to hand over 12 more.

-It also wants them to tighten national terrorism laws and to sell Turkey high-end weapons systems, in demands which are already being fulfilled.
+It also wants them to tighten national terrorism laws and to sell Turkey high-end weapons systems, in demands which are being fulfilled.

 Çavuşoglu's warning was prompted by the formation of a new right-wing government in Stockholm, including the far-right Sweden Democrats party, following elections last Sunday.

-But the Sweden Democrats support Nato entry, and right-wing Swedish voters will likely be more comfortable with extraditing Kurdish exiles than supporters of the outgoing centre-left government would have been.
+But the Sweden Democrats endorse Nato entry, and right-wing Swedish voters will likely be more comfortable with extraditing Kurdish exiles than supporters of the outgoing centre-left government would have been.

-And for all Çavuşoglu's harsh words, few in the EU or Nato think Ankara expects to get everything it wants.
+And despite Çavuşoglu's tough talk, few in the EU or Nato think Ankara expects to get everything it wants.

 Turkey's demands on Finnish extraditions, for one, could easily melt away because they are largely symbolic.
 "There is no PKK in Finland," an EU diplomat said, referring to a leading Kurdish militant group.

-Turkish president Recep Tayyip Erdoğan's frustration with Sweden giving home to so many Kurds was more "real", Jamie Shea, a former senior Nato official, told this website.
+Turkish president Recep Tayyip Erdoğan's "frustration" with Sweden giving safe harbour to so many Kurds was more "real", Jamie Shea, a former senior Nato official, told this website.

-But given the high burden of proof from Turkey that Swedish courts will demand to substantiate terrorism charges, "it is highly unlikely that all the individuals on Ankara's list will be handed over", Shea also said.
+But given the high burden of proof from Turkey that Swedish courts will require to substantiate terrorism charges, "it is highly unlikely that all the individuals on Ankara's list will be handed over", Shea also said.

-"Erdoğan knows that he cannot stop the process indefinitely (whatever the rhetoric from Ankara), and so my sense is that he will declare victory after a few symbolic extraditions and lift his objections," Shea said.
+"Erdoğan knows that he cannot stop the [Nato enlargement] process indefinitely, whatever the rhetoric from Ankara, and so my sense is that he will declare victory after a few symbolic extraditions and lift his objections," Shea said.

 Turkish elections